All articles

 Dairy: Cheese, sour cream, and queso contain dairy.
 These can be easily omitted.
 The proteins, rice, beans, and most salsas are dairy-free.

 Sodium: Chipotle's meals can be sodium-dense.
-Even a relatively simple kids' bowl with chicken (310mg), white rice (420mg), and black beans (220mg) totals around 950mg of sodium — a meaningful portion of a child's daily sodium needs.
+Even a relatively simple kids' bowl with chicken (310mg), white rice (420mg), and black beans (220mg) totals around 950mg of sodium, which is a meaningful portion of a child's daily sodium needs.
 The American Heart Association recommends under 1,500mg per day for most children.
 A Chipotle kids' meal can approach or exceed that if cheese, queso, or red salsa (500mg) is added.

 Healthiest Kids' Builds at Chipotle